tombensve/APS/README.md

 __Version:__ 0.10.0

-Newer version in APS-Dev repo, but note that APS-Dev is still work in progress!
-APS-Dev will be released here when done.
+I'm redoing a lot of this in APS-Dev repo.
+When, sometime in the far future when I have time to get it done, APS-Dev will be pushed into this repo.
+So APS-Dev contains the more current work in progess (though not in master).

 __Author:__ Tommy Svensson (tommy@natusoft.se)